tensorflow/tfjs-node/DEVELOPMENT.md

 $ yarn publish-npm
 ```

-This command compiles a new node addon, upload it to GCP, then builds and publishs a new npm package.
+This command compiles a new node addon, upload it to GCP, then builds and publishes a new npm package.
 Please read instruction in [publish-npm.sh](./scripts/publish.sh) before publishing.

 #### Build and upload node addon on Windows